Iulia Valentina Enjoys The Sunny Weather In Sexy Sports Bra & Skintight Shorts

 Iulia Valentina wowed her 1.5 million followers with her latest Instagram post, which she shared to the social media platform on Monday, January 11.
-The hot Romanian model posted a two-photo update featuring her wearing an ensemble that showed off her enviable curves.
+The Romanian model posted a two-photo update featuring herself wearing an ensemble that showed off her enviable curves.

 Iulia rocked a scanty sports bra and body-hugging shorts.
 The brown top boasted a scoop neckline that sat low on her chest, showing an ample amount of her décolletage.
 The activewear had a snug fit on her perky bust that made her cleavage look more prominent, and the length of the garment allowed her to showcase her incredibly toned midsection.
 The thin straps that provided support clung to her shoulders and helped highlight her lean arms.